ryco117/CryptoChat/README.md

 CryptoSending
 =============

-A Secure Terminal Based Chat Program That Uses 4096 bit RSA keys to exchange a 256 bit AES key, which is used for the rest of the chat.
+A secure terminal based chat program that uses 4096 bit RSA keys (and soon ECDH) to exchange a 256 bit AES key,which is used for the rest of the chat.
 It uses GMP for it's large number arithmetic.
-The public and private keys generated can be stored to files to be reused.
+The publicand private keys generated can be stored to files to be reused.
 The private key may be encrypted with 256 bit AES using a randomly generated IV and a key derived from a password using scrypt with a random salt.
-Enjoy top-notch, uber-level secure chats (most often about security ;) )....
+Enjoy top-notch, uber-level secure chats (most often about security, you know it's true :P ).

 Arguments List
 --------------